go-masonry/docu-web/content/fx/_index.md

 ---
-title: "Uber-FX"
+title: "Dependency Injection"
 date: 2020-12-06T10:35:11+02:00
 draft: true
 weight: 80
+hide:
+  - toc
 ---

-## Inversion of Control

 If you are unfamiliar with the concept please read about [it](https://en.wikipedia.org/wiki/Inversion_of_control).